RakhithJK/axllent-mailpit-wiki/SMTP-with-STARTTLS-and-authentication.md

 ## SMTP with STARTTLS

-To configure Mailpit to serve SMTP with STARTTLS, a SSL certificate and private key must be provided via either the command flags or environment when starting Mailpit, for example:
+To configure Mailpit to serve SMTP with STARTTLS, a TSL certificate and private key must be provided via either the command flags or environment when starting Mailpit, for example:

 ```
 mailpit --smtp-tls-cert /path/to/cert.pem --smtp-tls-key /path/to/privkey.pem